 Essential Concepts

 Another critical concept is the understanding of mixed numbers and improper fractions.
-A mixed number is a whole number and a fraction combined, such as 2 1/2, while an improper fraction has a numerator that is greater than or equal to its denominator, such as 5/2.
+So a mixed number is a whole number and a fraction combined, such as 2 1/2, while an improper fraction has a numerator that is greater than or equal to its denominator, such as 5/2.
 When dealing with percentages greater than 100%, the resulting fraction will often be an improper fraction, which can be converted to a mixed number for easier understanding.

 The Significance of Simplification